It has been almost a month since the kids started back to school and I am relieved to say that they have settled in well.

 It was a bit of trial and error at first, little things such as too much noise or not wanting to do the set task would trigger poor behaviour but patience and perseverance saved the day and by the last term he was a model pupil.

-There were things we had to do from home though, like monitoring the length of time on computers, ensuring that he goes to bed at a reasonable hour and eating a healthy balanced diet and avoiding fizzy drinks and squash.
+There were things we had to do from home though, like monitoring the length of time on computers, ensuring that he goes to bed at a reasonable hour, eating a healthy balanced diet, avoiding fizzy drinks and squash and hiring a private tutor for an hour a week to help in areas where he was struggling.
+Extra tuition doesn’t have to cost a fortune and we actually found one of Isaac’s old teachers offering lessons, which was perfect for us as she already knew and understood his learning process.

 We tried school dinners but my little fusspot didn’t like them so he has a packed lunch everyday.
 We also ensure he goes into school everyday with two bottles of water – one to keep in the classroom that he can sip whenever he feels the need and one for lunchtime.